Broadcast Journalism, Emphasis

 1

-Not JMC 436 International Mass Comm
+Students may not count JMC 436 International Mass Comm as an International-designated course.

 Major Information